efefarias/api-auth/README.md

 # Api-Auth

-It is an api that will support the [insight-social-media](https://github.com/efefarias/insight-social-media) application in various ways, such as login, http methods and etc.
+It is an api that will support the [insight-social-media](https://github.com/efefarias/insight-social-media) application in various ways, such as login, http methods and etc. This api also has a mock db from the jsonplaceholder.
+All methods consume this db and not the original source, so we can make adjustments to the database to be able to deliver more versatile reports.

 ## Installation